Child Development: When Should My Child Combine Words?

-This blog will go over when typical children combine words and some activities you can do at home to assist your child with this goal.
+Feb 6, 2022 This blog explores when typical children combine words, and provides some activities to do at home to help your child perform this skill.

 One of the most worried about concerns for parents regarding child development is to know when their child will be able to communicate effectively.
-It’s so much easier when they can tell you what they want, need or if anything is wrong.
+It’s so much easier when they can tell you what they want, need, or if anything is wrong.
 Please remember, especially in their early years, kids develop at different times depending on their hereditary and environmental situations.

-Telegraphic speech refers to the two-word stage of language development.
+Telegraphic speech refers to the two-word stage of early childhood language development.
 For example, your baby will say “Mommy See!” or “Baby Read!”

-As far as developmental milestones go, according to the American Academy of Pediatrics, a child should say his first word by 15 months of age.
+As far as developmental milestones go, according to the American Academy of Pediatrics (AAP), a child should say his first word by 15 months of age.
 Another milestone that gets less attention, but is also important, is when children start to string word combinations together.

 When a child first starts to attempt this milestone, their combinations will be nouns and actions, such as “mommy go,” or “daddy up.”
 As their language skills develop and improve, they will start to include things like verbs (actions).

-An example of this would be, “car go.”
+An example of this might be, “car go.”
 These combinations that include verbs are important as they set the stage for the child’s grammar skills to develop.
-Children should be combining two words together by 24 months of age (Bright futures: Guidelines for health supervision of infants, children, and adolescents (3rd ed.).
+Children should be combining two words together by 24 months of age (Bright Futures: Guidelines for Health Supervision of Infants, Children, and Adolescents (3rd ed.)).

 A recent study looked at children’s first words and first word combinations, and whether delays in either of these milestones predicted later language problems.
-Interestingly, children who were late to combine words were more at risk for future problems with language than children who were late with their first words (Journal of Early Intervention, 38 (1) 41–58).
+Interestingly, children who were late combining words were more at risk for future problems with language than children who were late with their first words (Journal of Early Intervention, 38 (1) (41–58)).
 This means that if your child is delayed in speaking, it’s not as important as when your child starts combining words.

 As a speech pathologist, I get a lot of questions from parents as their child develops through these stages and enters toddlerhood.
 Here are some frequently asked questions answered about child development!

-In order to combine words, children need more than just nouns (names of people, places, things) in their vocabulary.
-Once children can use some early verbs (action words like “go”, “pour”, “give”), adjectives (words that describe like “hot”, “big”, “fast”) and/or prepositions (location words like “on”, “in”, “off”), they have the building blocks needed to combine words together.
-These words are typically developed between 18 months of age.
+Children need more than just nouns (names of people, places, and things) in their vocabulary to combine words.
+Once they can use some early verbs (action words like “go,” “pour,” or “give”), adjectives (words that describe like “hot,” “big,” or “fast”), and/or prepositions (location words like “on,” “in,” or “off”), they have the building blocks to combine words together.
+These words are typically developed by 18 months of age.

-Before children express two ideas with two-word combinations, they can usually express two ideas by using a word and a “supplementary” gesture.
-Supplementary gestures add additional information to the word that is spoken.
-For example, when a child points to the cookie jar and says “Mommy”, his message has two ideas: he wants Mommy to give him a cookie.
+Before expressing two ideas with two-word combinations, children can usually express two ideas by using a word and a “supplementary” gesture, which adds additional information to the word that is spoken.
+For example, when a child points to the cookie jar and says “Mommy,” his message has two ideas: he wants Mommy to give him a cookie.

 Or when a child does an action for “big” with his arms while pointing to a large teddy bear, his message has two ideas: the bear is big.
 This shouldn’t be confused with the child’s use of gestures that match the meaning of his word (e.g. pointing to a cookie and saying “cookie”), as this only expresses one idea.

-When a parent tells me that their child is using words more than just nouns, then that means their child is more than likely, ready to start combining words into phrases.
+When a parent tells me that their child is using more than just nouns, then their child is probably ready to start combining words into phrases.

 If your child is 24 months or older and not combining words, it’s important to talk to your pediatrician and get a referral for a speech-language pathologist.
 They will assess your child’s skills and development to determine if speech therapy is warranted.